amitru/balajistockinfo/README.md

 # balajistockinfo
-Web App Built in Nodejs, Express JS and Mongodb
+Web App Built in Webix, Nodejs, Express JS and Mongodb

 This Application is used to save stock information and support basic CRUD opertations.
 I built this application for my learning puropse.
 The main components of this application are built on :-

+Webix
 Bootstrap
 Nodejs
 Expressjs